broadinstitute/firecloud-ui/README.md

 ### IntelliJ
 We now recommend opening a separate IntelliJ project for the automation test code.
 From IntelliJ choose File->New->Project From Existing Sources and select automation/build.sbt.
-You will need to set automation as the root source.
-In your firecloud-ui closure project you may want to choose the automation directory and set it to ignore.
-If you add a new file in the scala project and choose not to add it to the git repo, you may be asked again in the closure project.
+You will need to set automation as the root source and accept the suggestion to add the git root.
+In your firecloud-ui clojure project you may want to choose the automation directory and set it to ignore.
+If you add a new file in the scala project and choose not to add it to the git repo, you may be asked again in the clojure project.

 For reference, these are the old instructions for the combined project:
 After opening the project, if IntelliJ shows errors in scala source or running a test